huaian117/1/readme.md

 This project is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](https://creativecommons.org/licenses/by-nc/4.0/).
 Please cite Calders et al. (2018) when using this 3D scene.

 ## Reference
-Calders, K., Origo, N., Burt, A., Disney, M. Nightingale, J., Raumonen, P., Akerblom, M, Malhi, Y. and Lewis, P. (2018) Realistic forest stand reconstruction from terrestrial LiDAR for radiative transfer modelling. *Remote Sensing*, **10**(6):1-15 [pdf](http://www.mdpi.com/2072-4292/10/6/933/pdf)
+Calders, K., Origo, N., Burt, A., Disney, M. Nightingale, J., Raumonen, P., Akerblom, M, Malhi, Y. and Lewis, P. Virtual forest for radiative transfer modelling: realistic stand reconstruction from terrestrial LiDAR.
+Remote Sensing (2018, in review)

 ## Acknowledgements
 The research leading to these results was funded through the Metrology for Earth Observation and Climate project (MetEOC-2), grant number ENV55 within the European Metrology Research Programme (EMRP).
 The EMRP is jointly funded by the EMRP participating countries within EURAMET and the European Union.

+## Updates
+Version 3 (on master) includes updates to the number of leaves (version2 had half as many leaves as intended) and updated spectra.
+The latter has been created by using the measured leaf reflectances to invert the PROSPECT model and return the reflectance and transmittance.
+This is not an ideal method but it is the best I can do without transmittance data.
+The prospect parameters can also be found in the `materials/leafspec` directory.